 Heterogeneous Treatment Effect Estimation

-Mining for heterogeneous treatment effects has been a particularly fruitful field for machine learning methods.
+Mining for heterogeneous treatment effects has been a particularly fruitful field for ML methods.
 A leading example is the causal tree method developed by Athey and Imbens (2016).
 It resembles the traditional CART algorithm, but it uses a different criterion for splitting the data: instead of focusing on Mean Squared Error (MSE) for the outcome, it uses MSE for treatment effect.
 The result is a decision tree, in which units in each leaf have similar treatment effects.
 The method also features “honest” sample splitting for obtaining variance estimates – one half of the data is used to determine the optimal tree, and the other half to estimate the treatment effects.

 Other methods include BART, a Bayesian version of random forests mentioned above, Imai and Ratkovic (2013) who propose adding treatment indicators interacted with covariates in a LASSO regression to determine which variables are important for treatment effect heterogeneity.
 Similarly, Tian et al. (2014) suggest modifying the covariates in a straightforward way and running a regression of the outcome on the modified variables without an intercept.
 Other methods include the R-learner of Nie and Wager (2021) which relies on estimating the two nuisance models described above and using a special loss function.
 Künzel et al. (2019) propose a X-learner metaalogrithm.

 A by-product of estimating treatment effect heterogeneity is that we can determine which units should be treated.
-Intuitively, if the treatment effect is close to zero (or even negative) for some people, there is not much to be gained from the exposure.
+Intuitively, if the treatment effect is close to zero (or even negative) for some users, there is not much to be gained from the exposure.
 Kitagawa and Tetenov (2018) analyze a setting with limited complexity, and Athey and Wager (2021) develop the DoubleML framework discussed above for choosing whom to treat.
 ML has also been used for variance reduction in randomized experiments via regression adjustments.
 See, for instance, Wager et al. (2016), Bloniarz et al. (2016), and List et al. (2022).

 - Machine learning methods are slowly becoming an indispensable part of data scientists’ toolkit for estimating causal relationships.
 There is an abundance of methods aiding practitioners in both ATE and CATE estimation.

-- Doubly robust approaches offer better guarantees than methods relying on estimating either the outcome or the propensity score models.
+- Doubly robust approaches offer better theoretical guarantees than methods relying on estimating either the outcome or the propensity score models.

 - The leading approaches for estimating ATEs are Double ML and Double Post Lasso.